 Health Care

-The healthcare spending in the United States from 1995 to date has increased substantially as the expenditures in healthcare services currently have surpassed $10,000 per capita.
-This report has been presented by the Department of Health and Human Services virtually by the Journal of Health Affairs.
-It is predicted in the assessment that healthcare costs are likely to be growing faster in the coming years than in the national economy.
-According to the report, the health care spending from 1995 to 2017 comprised 18% of the national economy (Papanicolas & Woskie, 2018).
+Healthcare spending in the United States from 1995 to date has increased substantially as the expenditures in healthcare services currently have surpassed $10,000 per capita.
+This report was presented virtually by the Department of Health and Human Services in the Journal of Health Affairs.
+The assessment predicts that healthcare costs are likely to grow faster in the coming years than in the national economy.
+According to the report, healthcare spending from 1995 to 2017 comprised 18% of the national economy (Papanicolas & Woskie, 2018).
 As medical expenditures across the country continue to rise, there is an obvious relationship between increasing expenditures and factors involved in annualized healthcare spending.
-This essay quantifies 5 fundamental factors involved in spiking US healthcare expenditures and their impacts on the quality of the healthcare services provided to the Americans due to inefficiencies of the healthcare system.
+This essay quantifies five fundamental factors involved in spiking US healthcare expenditures and their impacts on the quality of the healthcare services provided to Americans due to inefficiencies of the healthcare system.

 Factors Increasing US Medical Expenditures and Their Impacts on Healthcare Provided

-The official records of the US find that the ‘costs’ and ‘intensity’ of the healthcare services has increased nearly $1 trillion from 1995 to 2017 due to the following factors:
+The official records of the US find that the ‘costs’ and ‘intensity’ of healthcare services have increased by nearly $1 trillion from 1995 to 2017 due to the following factors:

 Population Growth

 The growing population is a significant factor that effectively contributes to the rise in US medical expenditures.
 One of the single biggest factors behind sky-rocketing healthcare prices is overweight or obese.
-The reason why the growing population especially the younger generation consumes much of the healthcare services at an early age is the changes in diet patterns.
+The reason why the growing population, especially the younger generation, consumes much of the healthcare services at an early age is the changes in diet patterns.
 (Evans, n.d.)
-The demand for a “western diet” has increased the health risks as people prefer “processed food products” more than natural food resources.
-Therefore, a good majority of the US population suffers from chronic illnesses such as heart diseases, high blood pressure, diabetes, cancer, etc. In this regard, lifestyle-related health risks in the form of chronic illnesses due to changes in diet patterns accelerate the medical costs for nearly 334 million of the US population.
+The demand for a “Western diet” has increased the health risks as people prefer “processed food products” more than natural food resources.
+Therefore, a good majority of the US population suffers from chronic illnesses such as heart disease, high blood pressure, diabetes, cancer, etc. In this regard, lifestyle-related health risks in the form of chronic illnesses due to changes in diet patterns accelerate the medical costs for nearly 334 million of the US population.

-The aging population consumes more healthcare services than other people in the country and therefore is a major acceleration in the rise in healthcare costs.
+The aging population consumes more healthcare services than other people in the country and, therefore, is a major acceleration in the rise in healthcare costs.
 The reason is senior citizens suffer from more chronic diseases as compared to the younger population.
-It is reported by the official US records that the annualized growth rate of the American population from the year 1995 to 2017 was 51% as the relative expenditures of treating unhealthy population, especially of age 65 grew more rapidly than healthcare spending on other patients (Mendelson, 1993).
-With the increasing healthcare costs, there is much pressure on states and federal’s national budget and the commoners have to face much pressure on tax rates.
-Although there are public healthcare programs for older people of age 65 and above that finance aging people’s healthcare however older people have to experience long-term strains on public funds.
+It is reported by the official US records that the annualized growth rate of the American population from the year 1995 to 2017 was 51% as the relative expenditures of treating unhealthy populations, especially those of age 65, grew more rapidly than healthcare spending on other patients (Mendelson, 1993).
+With the increasing healthcare costs, there is much pressure on states and the federal’s national budget, and the commoners have to face much pressure on tax rates.
+Although there are public healthcare programs for older people aged 65 and above that finance ageing people’s healthcare, older people have to experience long-term strains on public funds.

 Price of Healthcare Services

-American Journal of Managed Care in its report provides an insight into prominent partnership trends between healthcare insurers and medical service providers.
+American Journal of Managed Care, in its report, provides insight into prominent partnership trends between healthcare insurers and medical service providers.
 The study has found that the increased healthcare provider consolidation has increased hospitals’ greed in concentrated healthcare markets.
 Americans were charged considerably higher prices for the innovative treatments offered by private hospitals in the particular competitive market.
-The report clearly stated the rising costs for the procedures such as coronary angioplasty expenditure was found to be 30% higher while the procedure for the knee replacement was reported to be 20% higher.
+The report clearly stated the rising costs for procedures such as coronary angioplasty expenditure were found to be 30% higher, while the procedure for knee replacement was reported to be 20% higher.
 (American Journal of Managed Care, 2019)

 Utilization of Costly Medical Technology